kianryan/fencing_cv/kian_ryan_cv.md

     Coaching of beginner's and intermediate junior and senior fencers.
     Fencers at regional and national level.

+* __2014-__ Regional sabre coach for Yorkshire.
+    Sabre.
+    Individual and group coaching of national and international competitive fencers from across the Yorkshire region at quarterly regional hub days.

 * __2014__ FIE Coaching Diploma.
     Sabre - Dr. Szepesi László